TexasInstruments/edgeai-tensorlab/README.md

 ./setup.sh
 ```

-This installation script is derived from the installation instructions described in [pytorch/vision](https://github.com/pytorch/vision)
+This installation script is derived from the instructions described in [pytorch/vision](https://github.com/pytorch/vision) to install/build from source.

 <hr>